Rechov Sumsum: Season 4

+The closing theme song reprise of the opening song was played instrumental, as the human and Muppet cast waving goodbye during the end credits as Oofnik popping up on screen, making cameo appearances.

 The fifth series – Shalom Sesame (2009–2011)

 Between 2009 and 2011, 12 new Shalom Sesame direct-to-DVD episodes were produced.
-This is an Israeli–American co-production which combines various American actors, such as Anneliese van der Pol, Jake Gyllenhaal, Christina Applegate, Greg Kinnear, Debra Messing and Cedric the Entertainer, and is geared at teaching Jewish-American children about the Secular Jewish culture.
-The series was filmed in the United States and in several places in Israel, including the Western Wall.
+This is an Israeli–American co-production which combines various American actors, such as Anneliese van der Pol, Jake Gyllenhaal, Christina Applegate, Greg Kinnear, Debra Messing and Cedric the Entertainer, and is geared at teaching Jewish-American children about the Jewish culture.
+The series was filmed in the United States as well as select locations of Israel, including the Western Wall.

 The sixth series - Tokhnit He'írvkh Shel Elmo (2022)

-In October 2022, Tokhnit He'írvkh Shel Elmo will debut on "Hop!
+In October 2022, Tokhnit He'írvkh Shel Elmo debuted on "Hop!
 Channel".

 The new season featured two muppet relationships: Moishe Oofnik & Elmo.

+Dubbing expansion (1999, 2000, 2001–present)

+The franchise was dubbed in several projects and sketches, including The Adventures of Elmo in Grouchland, Elmo's World, Elmo the Musical, Mecha Builders and more projects in select Israeli TV networks and streaming services like Netflix and YouTube.